Music: MFCC on Pixabay

 Yasemin Kalpakci, Features Editor

-Yasemin Kalpakci is a junior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
-She joined the Trail staff in early 2024 and was part of the team that won the SNO Distinguished Site Award, the first for the school.
+Yasemin Kalpakci is a senior at McIntosh High School and currently serves as the Features Editor for the McIntosh Trail.
+She joined the Trail staff in early 2024 and was part of the staff that won the SNO Distinguished Site Award in both the 2023-2024 and 2024-2025 school years.

 In addition to her journalism accomplishments, Kalpakci has also achieved success in other areas.
-She and her fellow staffers won a Superior award in GSPA, and her art has been published on the board of education.
+Her art has been published on the board of education in the 2023-2024 school year.

 Kalpakci has been involved in the Beta Club since elementary school and is an active volunteer at animal shelters and various school activities.
 She was instrumental in creating her old school’s World Food Club, promoting cultural exchange through food.

-Outside of school, Kalpakci enjoys listening to Lana Del Rey, creating drama in The Sims, binge-watching Gilmore Girls, and spending hours on Pinterest.
+Outside of school, Kalpakci enjoys listening to Lana Del Rey, reading AO3, binge-watching Gilmore Girls, and spending hours on Pinterest.
 Like many high school students, she’s uncertain about her future plans but hopes to figure it out soon.